workplacearcade/desplatter/README.md

 The results of running the benchmarking tests in `benchmark.rb` produce the following:

 ```
-  0.670000   0.010000   0.680000 (  0.672676)
+  0.670000   0.010000   0.680000 (  0.082379)
-  5.060000   0.020000   5.080000 (  5.108522)
+  5.060000   0.020000   5.080000 (  2.738410)
 ```

-While we can see that the core ruby method of doing it is notably faster, in the context of a command object the performance difference is trivial and the convenience is worth it.
+As you can see, desplatter is currently noticably slower than the standard ruby way of writing a command object.
+That being said, the performance is currently a WIP and hopefully the convenience provided by the gem outweighs the performance detriment.

 ## TO-DO
-- [x] Benchmark gem performance
+- [ ] Improve performance in setting attr_accessors
-- [ ] Accept array of variable to ignore
+- [ ] Make desplat method available without prepending